SydG04/cis106/finalproject/finaldeliverable.md

 ![2.6](Deliverable_2.6.png)
 ![2.13](Deliverable_2.13.png)
 ![2.14](Deliverable_2.14.png)
-In the first image, I have successfully installed Apache with the command: `sudo apt intall apache2 -y`.
+In the first image, I have successfully installed Apache with the command: `sudo apt install apache2 -y`.
 In the second and third image, you can see that Apache is up and running.
 In the last image, I took a snapshot of my vm to save my progress of installing Apache.

 ## Video 3
 ![2.8](Deliverable_2.8.png)